 Visiting our museum

 When visiting this collection you can get aquainted with the Secrets of the Soviet airbases of the Southern Group of Forces.
-Such as Soviet nuclear weapons in Hungary, disasters of Soviet aircraft during the years of the Cold War and relation between officers of the Soviet air force in Hungary and local people.
+Such as Soviet nuclear weapons in Hungary, crashes of Soviet aircraft during the years of the Cold War and relation between officers of the Soviet air force in Hungary and local people.

 We can also learn a lot about how and what weapons were tested and used at the bombing and gunnery range of Nádudvar.
-It is a must-see for all those interested in general history or history of the XX. century.
+It is a must-see for all those interested in general history or history of the 20th century.